Zoltanar/Happy-Reader/Goals-Latest.md

 - check if output window is in visible area of screens, if not, reset it.
 - alternate colors between blocks
 #### User Games
-- option to always launch games with some locale if windows locale is not already set to that, and option to override it.
 - context option to launch without hooking.
 - allow keeping time played for multiple games/allow process monitor to keep running always/make process monitor only have one instance
 - launch title from VN context menu